rozek/blockly-ai-playground/README.md

 ![Alert_Confirm_Prompt](./Examples/Alert_Confirm_Prompt.png)

 > if you do not want to implement a "real" user interface (with an event loop), it may already be sufficient to use the browser's built-in pop-up dialogs `alert`, `confirm` and `prompt` - for simple use cases, at least.
-This example demonstrates how to use them
+This example demonstrates how to use them (see [Blockly workspace file](./Examples/Alert_Confirm_Prompt.json))

 ### Console ###